 - Documents showing that the information the CRA reported was from or part of severe trafficking or sex trafficking.6

 You can also sue if the CRA and creditor do not follow the law by properly reporting your credit information.
 You can sue the CRA and creditor if the CRA:

 - does not investigate your non-frivolous and non-irrelevant claim, or

-- does not fix the problem after you asked them to do so,
+- does not fix the problem after you asked them to do so.

-you can sue them and the creditor.
 Find a consumer lawyer.
 You may be able to get one for free from legal services.